lablup/backend.ai-docs-webui/docs/admin_menu/admin_menu.rst

    you can mount the model folder to session creation and download file to there by referring `Downloading models <https://huggingface.co/docs/hub/models-downloading>`_ .

-If you click the model card that you just created, you will see the details of model-definition file you just uploaded.
+Clicking on the model card you've just created will display the details of the model-definition file you uploaded.
-Now everyone in the project can access to the model card and clone it.
+Now, every member of the project can access the model card and clone it.

 .. image:: model_card_detail.png
    :alt: Model card detail